Why join?

 Projects supported

-2021-2022 In 2022 a series of free workshops were hosted for Aboriginal artists to impart new and invaluable skills in areas of arts administration such as arts law, copyright, and more.
+2021-2022 A series of free workshops for Aboriginal artists to impart new and invaluable skills in areas of arts administration such as arts law, copyright, and more.

 2020-2021 AGWA’s first ever foyer mural wall by Emerging Australian First Nations artist Tyrown Waigana.